 Consider it analogous to employing a Y splitter to separate two distinct pathways but in reverse.
 This is accomplished inside the receiver.
 The proper sound may now be routed to the subwoofer since the left, and right signals have been merged into a single channel.

-One way to improve the sound quality of your music is to connect a subwoofer to an old amplifier.
+Connecting a subwoofer to an old amplifier is one way to improve the sound quality of your music.
 This can boost the bass frequencies, making for a fuller, richer sound.
 Thanks for reading!